Protection Warrior Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 Multi-Target Rotation for Protection Warrior

-Against multiple targets, when playing defensively, the ability priority is exactly the same as the single-target priority.
+Against multiple targets, when playing defensively, the ability priority is the same as the single-target priority.
 It maximizes Rage generation and, therefore, survivability.

 In general, regardless of whether you are playing defensively, you should cast Revenge Icon Revenge (even if it is not free) early on in a fight to spread Deep Wounds Icon Deep Wounds.